FuelLabs/sway-applications/native-assets/fractional-NFT/project/SPECIFICATION.md

 ### `withdraw()`

-This function will burn shares and release the locked NFT.
+This function will burn all F-NFT shares and release the locked NFT.

 ### `managed_assets()`